Social Media Deception? Instagram Tests Feature that Hides Likes and Follower Counts

 “We want your followers to focus on what you share, not how many likes your posts get.
 During this test, only the person who shares a post will see the total number of likes it gets,” says Instagram in a pop-up message about the feature test, according to an article by Forbes.

-It’s too soon to tell whether or not this feature will be implemented to all users of the platform.
+It’s too soon to tell whether or not hidden likes on Instagram will be implemented to all users of the platform.
 However, this feature does have the potential to promote more positivity and reduce judgement, especially for younger users.

 If this “hidden” feature were to be released, will it apply to every user or will it just be an option available for those who wish to hide their like and follower counts.
 If it is the latter, there still poses an issue with self-esteem.
 If certain people have their follower counts hidden while others don’t, will it just be assumed that the people that hide their counts don’t have a lot of followers or likes to begin with?